Eight Tips For Dating Someone With Depression

 8. Tend to your own mental health

 Your partner’s depression may affect their mental well-being as well as yours.
 Although this is not your or their fault, you may experience complicated emotions while dating them.
-In addition to any mental health-related concerns you might live with, this can feel overwhelming.
+In addition to any mental health-related concerns you might live with, these emotions may be overwhelming.

 Consider taking time to care for yourself.
 There are many ways that you can tend to your mental health, including: